JaceDaDorito/Fogbound-Lagoon/README.md

 ## Features

 - Support for non-DLC players and DLC players.
 The interactable and monster pools will change depending on if SoTV is enabled.
-- Working newt statues.
-Three that are random and one that is garunteed.
+- Four random newt statues.
 - Working bazaar seer.
 - Preon Accumulator Timed Chest similar to Rallypoint Delta.
 There are three spots.
 - Water!
 You can float and so will the gups!
 Don't Die!
 No it doesn't have Minecraft anti-fall damage.
 It doesn't have drowning either.
 - A new (DLC dependent) family event!
+- Stage Aesthetic support.
+- Spikestrip 2.0 support.
+Sigma Constructs spawn on the stage.
 - Theres a funny guy hidden somewhere.

 ### Later down the road...

+- Language translations.
+(Please message me on discord @JaceDaDorito if you are interested in doing language translations)

 - Some vfx changes to make the stage look prettier.
 - Config options such as the DLC monster spawn pool being replaced by the normal one.
 - Starstorm storm support.
-- Language translations.
 - Custom Music?
 Not sure yet.
 - Bug fixes that crop up.
 ___